dlpnd/nvr-wiki/docs/Tutorials/Shaders/HLSL.md

 - `ShaderManager.h` -> Where we define the values, there's not much to do for this
 - `NewVegasReloaded.dll.defaults.toml` -> Where we define the settings for our shader

-The first two can be found right inside Visual Studio, but the .toml file we will edit with Notepad++ (Windows' built in Notepad works, but it's clunky and yucky to use), and is located in `TESReloaded10\Extra\NewVegasReloaded.dll.defaults.toml`
+The first two can be found right inside `Visual Studio`, but the `.toml` file we will edit with `Notepad++` (Windows' built in Notepad works, but it's clunky and yucky to use), and is located in `TESReloaded10\Extra\NewVegasReloaded.dll.defaults.toml`